RebelToolbox/RebelDocumentation/api/class_tilemap.rst

 | *Getter*  | get_collision_layer()      |
 +-----------+----------------------------+

 The collision layer(s) for all colliders in the TileMap.
-See `Collision layers and masks <https://docs.rebeltoolbox.com/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`__ in the documentation for more information.
+See :ref:`Collision layers and masks <tutorials/physics/physics_introduction:collision layers and masks>` in the documentation for more information.

 ----